Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Johnson & Johnson is 129 days, which is greater, thus worse compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average days below previous high of 204 days in the last 5 years of Johnson & Johnson, we see it is relatively greater, thus worse in comparison to the benchmark SPY (122 days)

-• During the last 3 years, the average days under water is 188 days, which is larger, thus worse than the value of 179 days from the benchmark.
+• During the last 3 years, the average time in days below previous high water mark is 306 days, which is larger, thus worse than the value of 177 days from the benchmark.

 Performance (YTD)